TheAgentCompany/TheAgentCompany/workspaces/tasks/admin-qualified-bill-ask-for-reimburse/checkpoints.md

 ## Checkpoint 1 (1 point)

-Confirm the agent has accessed the provided receipt.
+Confirm the agent has accessed the provided receipt on nextcloud.

 ## Checkpoint 2 (1 point)